Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 Given that: Fib(0) = 0, and Fib(1) = 1
 ```

-### Basic Solution
+### Basic Brute Force Solution
-A <i>basic solution</i> could be to have a recursive implementation of the mathematical formula discussed above:
+A <i>Basic Brute Force Solution</i> could be to have a recursive implementation of the mathematical formula discussed above:

 ```js
 function calculateFibonacci(n) {